Sophie Womack

 Sophie Jan Thompson Womack (29 August 1954 – 17 February 2008) was an American physician who specialized in neonatology.

-Womack was born in San Antonio, Texas to Clarence and Irene Thompson.
+Womack was born in San Antonio, Texas, to Clarence and Irene Thompson.
 She graduated from Howard University and Meharry Medical College.
 She received a master's degree from the University of Tennessee at Knoxville.

 She was vice president of medical affairs for Harper University Hospital and Hutzel Women's Hospital and a former division chief of neonatology at Sinai-Grace Hospital.
 From 2004 to 2006, she served as president of Detroit Medical Center's medical staff.
 She was the first woman and African-American to hold that position.
+Womack was also the first Black woman and third female elected president of the Wayne County Medical Society of Michigan.

+A clinic in Detroit, the Dr. Sophie Womack Health Center, is named after the late physician.

-She was married to the Rev. Jimmy Womack and had two daughters Brandi and Ashley.
+She was married to the Rev. Jimmy Womack and had two daughters, Brandi and Ashley.

 Along with her husband, Womack formed The Coalition Inc. -- Circle of Hope, an organization that raised more than $1 million while promoting childhood health and well-being.